root-project/root/docbook/primer/your_first_ROOT_macro.md

 remember to include pieces of code like in the examples above to make sure your output always comes out as you had intended.

-Below, in section "Interpretation and Compilation", some more code fragments will be shown, allowing you to use the system compiler to compile macros for more efficient execution, or turn macros into stand-alone applications linked against the ROOT libraries.
+Below, in section [Interpretation and Compilation](#interpretation-and-compilation), some more code fragments will be shown, allowing you to use the system compiler to compile macros for more efficient execution, or turn macros into stand-alone applications linked against the ROOT libraries.